 In-town historic core

 Breckenridge’s historic core centers on Main Street and the adjacent blocks.
-You’ll find Victorian-era buildings, a compact street grid, and easy access to shops, dining, and year-round events.
+You’ll find Victorian-era homes, a compact street grid, and easy access to shops, dining, and year-round events.
 Typical options include updated historic single-family homes on smaller lots, duplexes, and low-rise condos or townhomes near Main Street.

 If ski convenience is your top priority or you want strong winter rental potential, slope-side is hard to beat.
 These properties usually command a premium price per square foot and often carry higher HOA fees.
 You’ll also see more tourist activity and, in some complexes, stricter rental policies.